andresrosso/andresrosso.github.io/_pages/about.md

 ## **Blockchain-Powered Fintech Innovation**

-At **KEO**, Dr. Rosso-Mateus has actively contributed to **Blockchain integration within financial transactions**.
+At **KEO**, Dr. Rosso-Mateus has actively contributed to:

+- **Blockchain integration within financial transactions**.
 His work includes:
 - **Supporting the development of self-custodial wallets** for secure, peer-to-peer transactions.
-- **Contributing to the implementation of NFT-Based Invoice Tokenization**, ensuring **traceability and fraud prevention** in financial operations.
-- **Participating in Blockchain-Based Lending Pool Smart Contracts**, enabling decentralized financial transactions.
 - **Helping optimize the integration of AI and Blockchain in decentralized financial ecosystems** to improve transaction security.

 His **hands-on involvement in blockchain-based financial projects** has reinforced **security, automation, and transparency in modern fintech applications**.